xriss/monster-mesh/box/README.md

 How to Build an SD card
 =======================

-Using Ubuntu/Debian run **ALL** the numbered scripts in this directory one after the other.
+Using Ubuntu/Debian run 00-run-all.sh which will run all the other numbered scripts in this directory one after the other.

-eg

-	./01-download-and-install.sh

-then

-	./02-install.sh

-and so on

-	./03-initalize-box.sh
-	./04-run-box.sh

-at this point the shell will be taken over by a running QEMU box and you will have to continue running the rest of the scripts in another shell.

-	./05-setup-box.sh
-	./06-read-only-pi.sh
+	./00-run-all.sh

-This will all take some time (hours?) and finally create a fully provisioned monster-mesh.img which can then be written to an SD card and booted on a Raspberry PI.
-Other useful scripts that can now be run are.
+This will all take some time (about 30mins for me) and finally create a fully provisioned monster-mesh.img which can then be written to an SD card and booted on a Raspberry PI.
+Other useful scripts that can now be run to further manipulate this image are.

 	./box-up